 The purpose of the Native Teacher Program (NTP) is to support pre-service teachers in increasing their understanding and knowledge base of Ojibwe language, history and culture.
 Students in this program will also receive social and academic support by faculty and staff on campus.
 Students can participate in cultural activities, attend conferences and build a networking system that can support students in their professional career.

 Tuition support is available for students who major in both the NTP and elementary or secondary education.
 Funding availability is dependent on grant cycles.
 Participation in the program is not dependent on tribal affiliation.

-The Ojibwe Language and Culture component of the program is available as a stand alone major for students outside the School of Education or as a compliment to other disciplines as well.
+The Ojibwe Language and Culture component of the program is available as a stand alone major for students outside the School of Education or as a complement to other disciplines as well.
 However, there is no financial support available for these students.

 These grants are in place due to demonstrated need for culturally sensitive and bilingual teachers in K-12 programs in Duluth and surrounding areas.
 The Native student population far outweighs available resources, including teachers, for effective education.
 Within our Native youth lives the future success and well-being of our community.